Are We Cooking Ourselves Sick?

 - Avoid high dry heat that can cause carcinogenic compounds

 - “Low and slow” cooking methods are best

 - Moist heat cooking is better that dry heat

 - Cook with tools that add good things to the food (e.g. iron)

 - Buy smart to avoid potentially toxic cooking tools (e.g. Teflon and lead in slow cooker liners)

 - Cook from scratch and avoid pre-cooked or processed foods

-I have many more nutrition articles rolling around inside my brain.
-I can’t wait to tell you more.
-Follow Pink Ribbon Runner on Facebook or Twitter.
-Better yet, subscribe to receive emails so that all this information goes directly to your inbox.
+I have many more Healthy Eating Articles on Pink Ribbon Runner.
+I can’t wait to tell you even more.
+Follow me on Facebook or Instagram.
+Or subscribe to receive my emails so that all this information goes directly to your inbox.